-In this section, we give details into our experimental setup.
-We generate poison points by running \pref{alg:poison_generation}, and camouflage points by running \pref{alg:camou_generation} with \(R=1\) and \(M=250\).\footnote{We note that we diverge slightly from the threat model described above, in that the adversary \emph{modifies} rather than introduces new points.
-We do this for convenience, but we do not anticipate the results would qualitatively change.} Each experiment is repeated \(K\) times by setting a different seed each time, which fixes the target image, poison class, camouflage class, base poison images and base camouflage images.
+We generate poison samples by running \pref{alg:poison_generation} (given in the appendix), and camouflage samples by running \pref{alg:camou_generation} with \(R=1\) and \(M=250\).\footnote{We diverge slightly from the threat model described above, in that the adversary \emph{modifies} rather than introduces new points.
+We do this for convenience and do not anticipate the results would qualitatively change.} Each experiment is repeated \(K\) times by setting a different seed each time, which fixes the target image, poison class, camouflage class, base poison images and base camouflage images.
 Due to limited computation resources, we typically set \(K \in \crl*{3, 5, 8, 10}\) depending on the dataset and report the mean and standard deviation across different trials.
 We say that \textit{poisoning} was successful if the model trained on \(S_{\mathrm{cp}} = \sclean + \spoison\) predicts the label \(\yadvers\) on the target image.
 Furthermore, we say that \textit{camouflaging} was successful if the model trained on \(S_{\mathrm{cpc}} = \spoison + \sclean + \scamou\) predicts back the correct label \(\ytarget\) on the target image, provided that poisoning was successful.
 A camouflaged poisoning attack is successful if both poisoning and camouflaging were successful.

-For the ease of replication, we provide the code for our experiments with the supplementary material (see \pref{app:code} for details).

-\subsection{Evaluations on Cifar-10}
+\subsection{Evaluations on CIFAR-10}

-We extensively evaluate our camouflaged poisoning attack on models trained on the CIFAR-10 dataset \citep{Krizhevsky09}.
-CIFAR-10 is a multiclass classification problem with \(10\) classes, with 6,000 color images in each class (5,000 training + 1,000 test) of size \(32 \times 32\).
-We follow the standard split into 50,000 training images and 10,000) validation / test images.
+CIFAR-10 \citep{Krizhevsky09} is a multiclass classification problem with \(10\) classes, with 6,000 color images in each class of size \(32 \times 32\).
+We follow the standard split into 50,000 training images and 10,000 test images.